|Guide||♦||41 Triplogs||2 Topics|

-Data for this page reflects the original route via Indian Hollow Trailhead.
-Hikers originally accessed Thunder River, Tapeats Creek, and Deer Creek via the trail from Indian Hollow, but the Bill Hall Trail east of Monument Point offers a 2.5 mile shortcut and, as a result, has become the primary trailhead.
+Data for this page reflects the original route via the Indian Hollow Trailhead.
+Hikers originally accessed Thunder River, Tapeats Creek, and Deer Creek via the trail from Indian Hollow.
+Still, the Bill Hall Trail east of Monument Point offers a 2.5-mile shortcut and, as a result, has become the primary trailhead.
 Check out the Bill Hall Trail for details and access information.

 It's a short hike to the rim.
 The trail quickly descends through the Coconino layer.
 Soon it levels out on the Esplanade and heads east to the Bill Hall junction.

-Bill Hall was a seasonal park ranger on the North Rim who was killed in the line of duty (automobile accident) in 1979.
+Bill Hall was a seasonal park ranger on the North Rim, killed in the line of duty (automobile accident) in 1979.